$3M in research grants //

 02

-Proposals are reviewed by our committee of academic and industry leaders.
-Shortlisted applicants are invited for a conversation with our advisory board.
+Proposals are reviewed with input from a steering committee of academic and industry leaders.

 03